The Lockheed Martin X-59 is perhaps the strangest airplane ever designed. Its sharp nose is half the length of the plane. There is no cockpit.

 Richardson and his team learned some important lessons about designing for supersonic blasting.

 First, the heavy, bulky parts of the plane had to be as far back as possible.
-"We really don't put anything in front, but we want to have this long ", he says.
+"We're not really putting anything forward, but we want to have that long analogy," he says.
 This resulted in an extremely thin nose and body, with no surface breaks that can produce noise when the plane breaks the sound barrier.

 They also learned that anything that causes a discontinuity in the plane's shape – a windshield or canopy, for example – can increase the size of the explosion.
 This led them to get rid of the windshield altogether.
-The X-59 an external one vision, which is the only advanced technology on the plane, according to Richardson.
+The X-59 uses an external vision system, which is the only advanced technology on the plane, according to Richardson.

 The pilot navigates using a camera, viewing the exterior through a large screen.
 This system had to undergo rigorous certification by the Federal Aviation Administration for use in the national airspace.

-The X-59 is designed to manage and distribute bone waves differently from the start, and it can also fly at lower speeds than Concorde (the Concorde's cruising speed was 1.350 mph, while the X-59 will cruise at about 925 mph).
+The X-59 is designed to handle and distribute bone waves differently from the start, and it can also fly at lower speeds than the Concorde (the Concorde's cruising speed was 1.350 mph, while the X-59 will travel at 925 mph approx).

 "I think most people look at the plane and say, Wait, something's wrong," Richardson says.
 "It's too long.
 The landing gear is too far back.
 And why is the nose so long?”